Daniel Trenton

 Daniel Trenton (born March 1, 1977) is an Australian lawyer and taekwondo coach who represented his country in the sport at international level.
 He won a silver medal in the heavyweight (+80 kg) division of men's taekwondo at the 2000 Summer Olympics in Sydney.
 Trenton was Head Coach of Australia's Olympic taekwondo team in 2008.

 Early life

-Trenton was born in Melbourne, Victoria, Australia, the son of Greg and Gina Trenton.
+Trenton was born in Melbourne, Australia, the son of Greg and Gina Trenton.
 He grew up in a housing commission in the suburb of Fitzroy North.
 He began training in taekwondo when his parents bought him a lesson in the martial art for his 11th birthday.
 He trained in taekwondo in the Victorian Taekwondo Academy.
 In 1995, he won a scholarship to the Victorian Institute of Sport, which was to become his main training institution.
 Joon No was one of his taekwondo coaches.

 Competitive taekwondo career

 Trenton began his international competitive career in the heavyweight division, participating in two tournaments before winning his first medal: a silver medal at the 1996 Asian Championships in Melbourne.
 He won bronze medals at the 1997 World Cup in Cairo and the 1999 World Championships in Edmonton.
 Around this period, he was working as a taekwondo instructor, and was studying recreation management at the Victoria University of Technology.